 Sometimes a claimant's medical treatment is obtained at a Veterans Administration Hospital or at the expense of the State Division of Medicaid or the Mississippi Department of Rehabilitation Services.
-Pursuant to Commission General Rule 9, the employer/carrier are not liable for that treatment UNLESS Page 86 of 116 A publication of the Mississippi Workers' Compensation Educational Association, Inc. ©2013 the officials at those facilities fully comply with Miss.
+Pursuant to Commission Rule 1.9, the employer/carrier are not liable for that treatment UNLESS the officials at those facilities fully comply with Miss.
 Code Ann. §71-3-15 (1972, as amended) and the Commission Rules.
+With recent changes required by the Centers for Medicare and Medicaid Services relating to Medicaid, this rule as it relates to Medicaid may no longer be the final word related to a claim by Medicaid for reimbursement as discussed in Chapter 14.5 of this Guide.